OBF/obf-docs/Travel_fellowships.md

 However, this fellowship may cover the rental cost of the large hardware (for example, a second screen) required to attend or host a virtual event.
 The cost will be capped to a maximum of $40 (USD) each for small hardware such as headphones, webcam, speaker, and/or microphone.
 If the cap is insufficient, applicants can describe their hardware needs in their application.

+### Expenses and Cancellation

+We recommend you purchase travel insurance, and include this as part of your expenses claim.
+In the event of cancellation, we would expect to reimburse your travel insurance premium and any insurance excess fee.
+Any reimbursement not covered by your travel insurance is at the discretion of the board.

 ## Review process